akberthegreat2/Mirror/docs/tutorials/provider_swap.md

-# Tutorial: Swapping a Fetch provider
+# Tutorial: swap a Fetch provider

-This tutorial demonstrates the modularity contract.
+This tutorial shows one of Mirror's main ideas: the pipeline stays the same while the backend changes.

 ## 1. Install the packages